-Students can go to the restroom at the teacher's discretion whenever necessary throughout the day by signing for a hall pass.
-We ask parents to notify the school if their child has unique needs regarding use of the restroom.
+The hand signal for a student who needs to use the restroom will be the American Sign Language word for bathroom.
+Bathroom is signed the same way as the toilet. where we make a letter 'T' with our dominant hand, and we shake it back and forth in front of us.
+When students ask for the restroom we call Operations Aides to escort students to and from the restroom in groups.
+Children can go to the restroom at the teacher's discretion whenever necessary throughout the day.
+We ask families to notify the school if their child has unique needs regarding use of the restroom.
 Students are expected to use good judgment when asking to use the restroom and to show the school values when in the restroom and when traveling to and from the restroom.